 Military and overseas voters may also register using the Florida Voter Registration Application.
 Visit our Register to Vote page for complete information.
 Be sure to indicate your military status on the application.

-If you are already registered to vote in Escambia County, you can simply request a Vote by Mail ballot using our online form.
-Florida law allows a voter to request absentee ballots through the next two regularly scheduled general elections.
+If you are already registered to vote in Escambia County, you can simply request a Vote by Mail ballot by contacting our office.
+Florida law allows a voter to request absentee ballots through the next regularly scheduled general election.

 If you are a military or overseas voter and will be absent from Escambia County on election day, you may have your ballot mailed, faxed or e-mailed to you.
 It is important that you notify the elections office of your preference — the default method of delivery is mail.
 As a service to voters, you can track your ballot through the voting process.

 A new feature available to UOCAVA voters registered in Escambia County is our online ballot delivery system, which allows you to access and complete your ballot online.
 You must still print the completed ballot and return it by mail (or fax if you are overseas), as online or e-mail return of your voted ballot is not yet permitted in Florida.
 To take advantage of this new system or to learn more about it, click here.

 If you are an overseas voter, you also have the option of returning your ballot by fax.
 By law, we cannot accept voted ballots returned by e-mail.
 Carefully follow the instructions sent to you with your ballot to ensure that it is counted.
 It is very important that you sign and date the absentee ballot envelope to ensure that your ballot is counted.